 Eligible Categories (Based on the GBP/GLP) Eligibility Criteria SDG Alignment Renewable Energy Investments in businesses, assets, projects or activities that support the use of renewable energy, including production, transmission and distribution, appliances, and products of renewable energy sources.
 Examples include: Investments related to the construction, operation and maintenance of electricity transmission and distribution infrastructure that supports greater use of renewable energy, improves network efficiency and/or enhances transmission capacity.
-Target 9.1: Develop quality reliable, sustainable, and resilient infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all.
+9 NOUSTRY, INNOVATION NO INFRASTRUCTURE CONTRACTION NO INFRASTRUCTURE Transborder infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all.
 Retrofit or upgrades to electricity distribution infrastructure to reduce energy use and/or technical losses or improve stability/reliability (i.e. through upgrades to lines, substations, distribution systems).
-Energy generation from renewable sources, such as wind, solar, bioenergy, geothermal and hydropower, and supporting technology, componentry manufacturing or infrastructure that contributes to renewable energy use.
-Target 7.2: Increase substantially the share of renewable energy in the global energy mix.
+7 CLEAN ENERGY Energy generation from renewable sources, such as wind, solar, bioenergy, geothermal and hydropower, and supporting technology, componentry manufacturing or infrastructure that contributes to renewable energy use.
 Green Buildings Investments in businesses, projects, assets or activities that contribute to the development and operation of sustainable, low carbon and/or efficient buildings.
 This may include buildings purchased, newly constructed, or renovated that at least meet regional, national, or internationally recognised standards or certifications.
-Target 11c: Building sustainable and resilient buildings utilising local materials.
-Examples include: Buildings certified with a minimum 4-Star NABERSNZ Energy Base or Whole Building rating; Buildings certified with a minimum 5-Star Green Star Design and/or As-built rating; Buildings certified with a minimum 6-Star Homestar rating; or Upgrades to buildings that achieve a minimum 30% emission reduction over a reasonable timeline.
+11 SUSTAINABLE CITIES AND COMMUNITIES Target 11c: Building sustainable and resilient buildings utilising local materials.
+Examples include: Buildings certified with a minimum 4-Star NABERSNZ Energy Base or Whole Building rating; Buildings certified with a minimum 5.
+Star Cross Star Design Buildings certified with a minimum 5-Star Green Star Design and/or As-built rating; Buildings certified with a minimum 6-Star Homestar rating; or Upgrades to buildings that achieve a minimum 30% emission reduction over a reasonable timeline.
 Terrestrial and Aquatic Biodiversity Conservation Investments in businesses, projects, assets or activities (including programmes, research and development) that support the protection of coastal, marine and watershed environments (e.g. management of port for terrestrial weeds and predators, programmes to achieve net positive biodiversity impact and ecological enhancement).
-Target 14a: Increase scientific knowledge, deversearch capacity and transfer marine technology in order to improve ocean health and to enhance the contribution of marine biodiversity.
+Target 14a: Increase scientific knowledge, develop research capacity and transfer marine technology, in order to improve ocean health and to enhance the contribution of marine biodiversity.

-Social Asset Eligibility Criteria
+3.2 Social Asset Eligibility Criteria